Anup Malani

 Research Associate | National Bureau of Economic Research

 I am an economist and a law professor.
 I conduct research in health economics, law and economics, and economic development.
 My work in health economics focuses on infectious diseases, medical innovation, and health insurance.
-My recent research in law and economics analyzes judicial decision-making and the legal implications of blockchain.
+My recent research in law and economics analyzes judicial decision-making and the legal aspects of blockchain.
 My projects in development economics focus on slums (informal settlements) and evaluating interventions using randomized controlled trials (RCT).

 You can download my most recent CV here.

-• Research
+Research

 Testing for COVID in the community in India